shreyas0b0acharya/MyCollege_V1/README.md

-# MyCollege - College Utility Platform
+# MyCollege - College Utility Platform (Version 1)

 A responsive college utility platform designed to centralize student resources and simplify daily academic tasks.
 This application provides personalized features for students to access timetables, college news, study materials, and more.